Paneer Jalfrezi (Restaurant Style)

-Updated: July 19, 2025, By Swasthi
+Updated: January 22, 2026, By Swasthi

 Paneer Jalfrezi is a vegetarian take on the “Jalfrezi“, a classic curried Indian dish popular in the UK.
-This quick dish is made with paneer, bell peppers, onions, tomatoes & spices.
-A tempering of cumin (jeera) with sautéed aromatics and a generous sprinkling of spices completes this delicious stir-fry recipe.
-Paneer Jalfrezi is a perfect side for your Naans, rotis, simple Jeera Rice, or even a bowl of steaming aromatic rice like basmati or jasmine.
+This quick dish is made with diced paneer, bell peppers, onions, tomatoes & spices.
+A tempering of cumin seeds (jeera) with sautéed aromatics and a generous sprinkling of ground spices completes this delicious stir-fry recipe.
+Paneer Jalfrezi is a perfect side for your Naans, rotis, Parathas, simple Jeera Rice, or even a bowl of steaming aromatic rice like basmati or jasmine.

 Jump To Recipe Jump To Video